Manhunter (comics): Chase Lawler

-A new Manhunter title (by Steven Grant and Vince Giarrano), unrelated to any of the previous Manhunters, was created in the aftermath of the miniseries Zero Hour: Crisis in Time! #4-0 in 1994.
+A new Manhunter title (by Steven Grant and Vince Giarrano), unrelated to any of the previous Manhunters, was created in the aftermath of the 1994 miniseries Zero Hour: Crisis in Time!.
 Chase Lawler was a musician who summoned the Wild Huntsman to save himself and his girlfriend from harm.
 He did not understand the commitment he was making to the Wild Huntsman and found himself compelled to hunt the lonely.
 He tried to resist the urge by hunting villains, with limited success.

 Lawler suffered a heart attack and Mark Shaw attempted to resuscitate him.
 This transferred the bond with the Wild Huntsman and the compulsion to hunt to Shaw.
 It was later revealed that Lawler had undergone the same mental programming as Shaw and that the Wild Huntsman was actually an illusion created as a side effect.
 Lawler was drugged and then murdered by Shaw, who had fallen back into his Dumas persona.

 Kirk DePaul

 Created by Kurt Busiek and Tom Grummett, the Kirk DePaul version of Manhunter was the last surviving Council-created clone of Paul Kirk and wore a variation of that Manhunter uniform.
 DePaul was roaming through Africa when his progenitor was killed.
 DePaul was a partner in the superhero-for-hire firm known as the Power Company.
 Fellow partner in the firm Skyrocket despised him for his miserly, materialistic attitude.

 DePaul's role in the Power Company attracted the attention of Asano Nitobe and Christine St. Clair, who confronted him.
 They established that he was not evil and, although St. Clair continued watching DePaul, decided not to kill him.
 DePaul was later murdered and decapitated by Mark Shaw who had suffered a breakdown and resumed his Dumas persona.

-Although never officially confirmed, it is strongly implied that DePaul was later resurrected by Morgaine le Fey as the character "Swashbuckler" in the comic book Trinity (2008–2009), a mercenary who shows all the skills of a Manhunter.
-Trinity writer Kurt Busiek (also the creator of Power Company and Kirk DePaul) confirmed that Swashbuckler is the only member of the Trinity series' villainous Dreambound that has been seen before in the DC Universe: "Swashbuckler is a pre-existing character, but not a Silver Age one.
-There are clues in the story that indicate who he is, though..."
-Also, in Trinity #27, Swashbuckler reveals a scar visible all around his neck.
+Although never officially confirmed, it is strongly implied that DePaul was later resurrected by Morgaine le Fey as the character "Swashbuckler" in the comic book Trinity (2008–2009); Swashbuckler is a mercenary who shows all the skills of a Manhunter.
+Trinity writer Kurt Busiek confirmed that Swashbuckler is the only member of the Trinity series' villainous Dreambound that has been seen before in the DC Universe.
 At the end of the Trinity series, the Dreambound including Swashbuckler switch to the side of the heroes, and are later pardoned in court.
 Their current whereabouts are unknown.